venguix/NeoRS/README.md

  3. Double click neors.sh to open matlab and the script

 Note: to setup matlab to be easily opened via terminal:
 1. nano .bash_profile
 2. export PATH=/Applications/MATLAB_R2015a.app/bin/:$PATH
 Replace (2) by your own path
 3. Quit the bash_profile
 4. Still in the terminal: source ~/.bash_profile

-### 3. Before running the the pipeline, remember
+### 3. Before running the the pipeline, remember:

   - Data must be nifti format
   - Data must be in BIDS structure: https://bids.neuroimaging.io